hanswatkins/hanswatkins/README.md

 Hi 👋 My name is Hans Watkins
 =============================

-Web developer and music producer
+Web developer // Music Producer
 --------------------------------

 I started my career in music production, working with Universal Music, Bluenote Records, and 24/7 lofi music livestreams!
 In June I enrolled in a Software Engineering Immersive at General Assembly and I'm learning to become a Full Stack Engineer.